-The configuration described above for organizing brand component inside the repository is the one used by direct rendition and can be used as reference to organize other components inside the repository that are produced through direct rendition too.
-Just change the component name from 'Brands' to a different one without changing the path structure around it.
+The configuration described above is used by direct rendition and can be used as reference to organize other components that are equally produced through direct rendition in the repository.
+To create new components that make use of direct rendition inside the repository, change just the component name used above (e.g., 'Brands') to that one you want to add/create/use without changing the path structure around it (e.g., suffix and prefix information).

-The file organization used by theme rendition, however, is a bit different from that used by direct rendition.
-In theme rendition, both the master paths and the auxiliar paths are built dynamically based on one design model and one artistic motif specified by you at rendition time.
-As a mnemotechnic resource, you could consider theme rendition as two independent lists, one of design models and one of artistic motifs, which are arbitrary combined between themselves in order to render images in specific ways.
+The file organization used by theme rendition is extends direct rendition by separating design models from background information.
+As a mnemotechnic resource helpful to better understand this configuration, you can consider it as two independent lists, one of design models and one of artistic motifs, which are arbitrary combined between themselves in order to render images in specific ways.
+The possibilities of this configuration are endless and let us describe visual manifestations with a very high level of details.
 For example, consider the organization used to produce Anaconda images; for CentOS distribution major release 5; using 'Default' design models and version '3' of 'Flame' artistic motif: